Erkaek/allianceauth-fortunaisk/README.md

+# ⚠️ WARNING: DO NOT INSTALL ⚠️

+**This project is still in active development and is not functional.
+Do not attempt to install or use it in any environment, especially production.**

 # FortunaISK

 FortunaISK is a monthly lottery module for Alliance Auth. **Please note: this project is still in development and is not yet functional for production use.**